CarmenPopoviciu/protractor-styleguide/README.md

   });
 ```

-This is already better, but if you look closer, you'll come to realise that our tests are dealing with several different
+This is already better, but we can do even better than that.
+If you look at the tests we wrote, notice that they are
-concerns at the same time: keeping track of the page under test, selecting elements from that page,
+dealing with multiple concerns at the same time: keeping track of the page under test, selecting elements from that page,
 defining the interaction with these elements, making the assertions and so on.
 Furthermore, imagine that the markup of
 the tested page changes, so for instance the class of our button would change from "question__button" to just simply
 "button".
 This would mean that we would have to revisit all the places in our tests where we declared the button and make